particle-iot/docs/src/content/reference/device-os/firmware.md

 - You have more than one SPI device and they have different settings (speed, bit order, or mode)
 - You have more than one thread or use SPI from a Software Timer
-- You want to be compatible with the Ethernet FeatherWing or support Ethernet on your B Series SoM base board
+- You want to be compatible with the Ethernet FeatherWing or support Ethernet on your B-Series SoM base board

 You must not use `beginTransaction()` within a `SINGLE_THREADED_BLOCK` as deadlock can occur.